 However, learning to read involves more than just reading!
 Sharing stories, reciting poems and singing songs and rhymes also help to develop children's vocabulary and language comprehension while building their understanding of the world around them.

-We follow the Pearson Bug Club reading programme.
-This intuitive programme ensures that the text children read is in line with their age and stage of development, and links closely to our Phonics learning.
+We ensure that the books children read at home are in line with their age and stage of development, and in the younger years, link closely to our Phonics learning.

 Mathematics is a creative and highly inter-connected discipline and a sound knowledge of mathematics is vital for young people.
 A high-quality mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.